Healthlane-Technologies/zango-projects/Readme.md

 d.
 After you have deleted the workspaces folder, go inside the zango_projects directory (where manage.py file is located) and run the `zango initialize-project zango_projects` command to initialize the project database and create a platform user.

 e.
-After the platform user has been created, run the following commands inside zango_project directory:
+After the platform user has been created, run the following commands inside zango_projects directory:

 - Start the project using traditional django command:
 ```